Pratiksha248/Fake-News-Prediction/README.md

 # Fake-News-Prediction
-A ML model predicting if the given news out of the dataset is real or fake.
+An ML model predicting if the given news out of the dataset is real or fake.